 We found inexpensive food grade spice tins online.
 They come in various sizes.
 I wanted to store them in drawers on their sides so I did the math to see what would fit best.

-Measure the circumference of the tins.
-In a computer graphics program create the labels.
-Make the width of the labels slightly longer than the circumference to allow for some overlap.
 We wanted a contemporary look, so we used a simple lowercase, sans-serif typeface (Avenir).
 We repeated the title along the label, reversing the type to white from a lime green background, and created crop marks between the labels for reference for cutting.

 Print the labels.